starfederation/datastar/site/static/md/reference/attribute_plugins.md

 - `__once` \* - Only trigger the event listener once.
 - `__passive` \* - Do not call `preventDefault` on the event listener.
 - `__capture` \* - Use a capture event listener.
+- `__delay` - Delay the event listener.
+  - `.500ms` - Delay for 500 milliseconds.
+  - `.1s` - Delay for 1 second.
+  - `.leading` - Delay with leading edge.
+Nullifies the delay but can be used to execute the expression immediately when using `data-on-interval`.
 - `__debounce` - Debounce the event listener.
   - `.500ms` - Debounce for 500 milliseconds.
   - `.1s` - Debounce for 1 second.